arthwang/vsc-logtalk/README.md

   * Command 'Logtalk: load document'

     This command can be triggered from command palette or editor context menu (default map to F9).
 It loads the source file in active editor into logtalk process in the integrated terminal, spawning the logtalk process if run the command firstly.
 The logtalk process provides a real REPL console.

   ![loader](images/loader.gif)

   > You can open Logtalk terminal indepently by 'Logtalk: open logtalk' command.

 ## Configurations

-  * There are only two settings in this extension with default values:
+  * The user can configure settings via VS Code menu File/Preferences/Settings.
+Entering 'logtalk' in the input box will show up logtalk settings.
+There are only two settings in this extension with default values:
     * "logtalk.executablePath": "/usr/bin/logtalk",
       This setting points to the Logtalk executable.
 Use real path to the executable i.e. swilgt.sh if symbolic link doesn't run in VSC-Logtalk.